Travel Update: Safety protocols and vaccination/COVID test requirements vary by venue and event. Review all protocols before arriving. Learn More

 History hasn't always been easy on us.
 But pressure can create diamonds.
 Come check out our gems.

-Rise and shine, 2017!
-According to the traditional Chinese zodiac, this is the 4,715th year--the Year of the Rooster.
-And, it all kicks off during the Lunar New Year (aka the Chinese New Year) on Saturday, Jan.
-28.
+Rise and shine, 2022!
+According to the traditional Chinese zodiac, this is the 4,720th year--the Year of the Tiger.
+And, it all kicks off during the Lunar New Year (aka the Chinese New Year) on Tuesday, Feb.
+1.

-“The Lunar New Year is like Thanksgiving, Christmas and New Year’s all wrapped up in one.
-We have family reunions, parties, fireworks and gift giving,” says Lisa Wong, president of the Organization of Chinese Americans [OCA] of Greater Cleveland, which provides civic engagement and cultural education on behalf of Cleveland’s burgeoning Asian-Pacific population.
+“The Lunar New Year is like Thanksgiving, Christmas, and New Year’s all rolled into one.
+We have family reunions, dinner parties, fireworks, and gift-giving,” says Lisa Wong, president of the OCA-Asian Pacific American Advocates, Greater Cleveland chapter, which provides civic engagement and cultural education on behalf of Cleveland’s burgeoning Asian-Pacific population.